CT Pregnancy Services

 Initial Blood Tests

-The initial prenatal labs include a blood count, a blood type and RH status, a test for unusual red blood cell antibodies, a test for hemoglobin disorders, a test to see if you are immune to rubella (German measles), and tests for syphilis, HIV and hepatitis B.
+The initial prenatal labs include a blood count, blood type and Rh status, testing for hemoglobin disorders, and several tests for infectious diseases (including HIV, syphilis, and hepatitis B).

 Ultrasounds

-- First trimester: This helps confirm your due date or evaluate bleeding.
+- First trimester: This helps confirm your due date and/or evaluate any symptoms, such as bleeding.

 - Second trimester: Occurring around 20 weeks, this ultrasound is used to assess the anatomy and growth of your baby.
 The sex of the baby can often be determined at this time, if desired.